How to use Flask-SocketIO to create real-time applications (WebSockets) with Python

 def chat(message):

-In this function we emit an event, passed from the client and with the broadcast we indicate that all the clients that are listening to the room of message['room'] will receive this message; this function is used from the client as we will see in a few moments.
+In this function we emit an event, passed from the client and with broadcast we indicate that all clients who are listening to the message['room'] room will receive this message; this function is used from the client as we will see in a moment.

 }

-In this function we make the typical verifications to know if we have data, after this, through the emit function, we emit the event to the chat function hosted on the server, the one we saw previously.
+In this function we perform the typical checks to see if we have data, after this, using the emit function, we emit the event to the chat function hosted on the server, the one we saw previously.

 Server

-Going back to the server, it's important to note that, to use a socket, we need to join and also be able to leave that group; as we mentioned before, for this there are the join_room and leave_room functions, in which, with the session enabled, we join or leave the group respectively.
+Returning to the server, it is important to note that, to use a socket, we need to join and also be able to leave that group; as we mentioned before, for this there are the join_room and leave_room functions, in which, with the session enabled, we join or leave the group respectively.

-Finally, the functions to join or leave the group that we use:
+Finally, the functions we use to join or leave the group:

 @socketio.on('join')